With one in four older adults being affected, falls can result in hip fractures, broken bones, and even head injuries.

 - Bathrooms: Install grab bars in the tub/shower and near the toilet.
 Make sure they’re installed where your older loved one would actually use them.
 For even greater safety, consider using a shower chair and hand-held shower.

 For more ideas on how to make the home safer, the Centers for Disease Control (CDC) offers a home assessment checklist in multiple languages.
 NCOA, the Administration on Aging, and the CDC also promote a variety of community-based programs, like A Matter of Balance, Stepping On, and Tai Chi, that can help older adults learn how to reduce their risk of falling.
 Contact your Area Agency on Aging to find out what’s available in your area.
+If a fall does occur in the home, there are many medical alert system options that offer fall detection to alert first responders and loved ones.

 Download NCOA's flyer to help raise awareness around falls prevention: